wkolowski/CoqCat/README.md

   - `Pros` - category of preorders.
   - `Pos` - category of posets.

-  Also defined other hierarchies based not on `CoqSetoid`, but rather on `CoqSet` (the category of types and functions).
   I also wanted to make an `Apartoid`-based hierarchy (where an `Apartoid` is a type together with an apartness relation; morphisms are functions which reflect the apartness).
 * Got some quite useful general tactics:
   - `proper` — a tactic for solving instances of `Proper`
   - `solve_equiv` —  a tactic for proving that a relation is an `Equivalence`